intel/dffml/docs/tutorials/sources/file.rst

     :lines: 49-66

 This method will be used to dump the data to the file.
-We will read data from memory (self.mem) and save that data in file object (fd).
+We will read data from memory (self.mem) and save that data in file object (fileobj).

-Going over the code, we have defined a coroutine with two parameters self and fd, here fd is the file object.
+Going over the code, we have defined a coroutine with two parameters self and fileobj, here fileobj is the file object.
 We are going over each section name and its corresponding Record.
-We are reading all the data from the memory (self.mem) and writing that data to our file object (fd).
+We are reading all the data from the memory (self.mem) and writing that data to our file object (fileobj).
 Hence dumping all our data into file.